Book IV — The Marshal's Almanac

 Faction Traits

 Each faction fights differently even at the same XP budget.
-A fight with Consortium Enforcers ends differently than a fight with Dust Vultures: one will retreat, the other will fight harder when cornered.
-The Redeemers never break.
-The Veil-Born can’t.
+Consortium Enforcers retreat to fight another day; Redeemers never break; the Veil-Born can’t.

-Morale is what makes fights end early.
-It is also the mechanism that lets parties win fights they couldn’t have killed their way through.
+Morale is what lets parties win fights they could never have killed their way through.

 Designing Memorable Encounters